chadmmm/chadmmm.github.io/essays/cs-release-notes.md

   - **Edit group bug fixed**: Group members are no longer deleted when modifying group information.
   - **Tutorial toggle**: The toggle to enable/disable tutorials was moved from the

+### Challenges
+  Time management was definitely a challenge.
+During this release period, I spent a large amount of time working on implementing sort options when searching for a study session.
+I had to first decide whether the study sessions should be sorted on the server or on the client side and then I was having trouble collecting the data in a way that would make it sortable.
+Unfortunately, I was not able to successfully implement the feature during this release.
+Since I spent a significant amount of time on the sorting, I decided to move on to work on other issues.

+### Plans for next release (March 1, 2017)
+  Not many of the planned features and fixes were not able to be completed during this release period, so they have been moved to the next period.
+  - **User Bio improvements**: Allow users to include more information on their bios and add ability to edit bio.
+  - **Notifications**: Receive notifications about upcoming sessions that you're signed up for, group invitations, etc.
+  - **Search Improvements**: Implement sort options when searching for study sessions.
+  - **Group visibility**: Allow group visibility to be set to public or private.
+  - **Delete groups**: Add the option to delete a group.
+  - **Homepage Redesign**: The homepage will be redesigned to be more inviting and simpler.
+  - **User Bio improvements**: Allow users to include more information on their bios and add ability to edit bio.
+  - **Fix Star Ratings**: Fix rounding errors when calculating a user's average rating.
+  - **Admin rights**: Add the ability for admin rights to be assigned to a user/developer.
+  - **Reviews unique to user**: Connect reviews to a specific user.

 ## February 1, 2017
 ---